 The Postgraduate Dissertation

-The ability to document evidence using an appropriate system of referencing.
+- The ability to document evidence using an appropriate system of referencing at an advanced level.

-The ability to frame hypotheses and to evaluate them against counter-arguments and counter-evidence.
+- The ability to frame hypotheses and to evaluate them against counter-arguments and counter-evidence at an advanced level.

-The ability to read primary texts critically, with a view to their content, form, and context, and to employ evidence thus acquired in support and development of an argument.
+- The ability to read primary texts critically, with a view to their content, form, and context, and to employ evidence thus acquired in support and development of an argument at an advanced level.

-The ability to select a methodology or methodologies appropriate to the chosen subject and demonstrated at an advanced level.
+- The ability to select a methodology or methodologies appropriate to the chosen subject and demonstrated at an advanced level.

-The ability to structure a complex argument in essay form, incorporating a range of primary and secondary evidence.
+- The ability to structure a complex argument in essay form at an advanced level, incorporating a range of primary and secondary evidence.